StudyCircle Developer Guide

 2. User requests to list all groups (UC7).

-3. User request to add specific contacts in the list to a specific group in the list.
+3. User requests to add specific contacts in the first list to a specific group in the second list.

 4. SC adds the contact to the group and notifies user of success of the task.